-- ¶ 35 The case proceeded to the best-interest phase of the termination proceedings.
-The State called Harvey, the YSB caseworker assigned to S.W.'s case since October 2021.
-He testified that S.W. is currently six years old and in the care of his maternal grandparents.
+¶ 35 The case proceeded to the best-interest phase of the termination proceedings.
+The State called Harvey, the YSB caseworker assigned to S.R.'s case since October 2021.
+He testified that S.R. is currently 12 years old and in the care of her maternal grandparents.
 They live in a single-family home in Elgin.
-His 12-year-old sister, S.R., and his 20-year-old cousin live there as well.
-He described S.W.'s foster family as a typical loving family.
-He testified that S.W. is doing well.
-Though he is sad about the situation and loves his mother, he has adjusted to living with his grandparents.
+Her 6-year-old brother, S.W., and her 20-year-old cousin live there as well.
+He described S.R.'s foster family as a typical loving family.
+He testified that S.R. is doing well.
+She had been in individual therapy for a while but was discharge approximately two months before the hearing.
+Both children have adjusted to living with their grandparents.
 The grandparents are willing to adopt the children and provide for their needs.
-The best-interest report prepared by CASA was admitted into evidence. - ¶ 36 Respondent testified on her own behalf.
+The best-interest report prepared by CASA was admitted into evidence.

+¶ 36 Respondent testified on her own behalf.
 When asked if she believed it was in the best interests of her children to live with their grandparents, respondent replied "I don't know-I don't-I agree with it and I disagree with it."
 She testified that the grandmother allows S.R. to talk to respondent in a disrespectful way.
 She also expressed concern that the children were not being treated equally.
 She explained that she is the youngest of 13 siblings and felt mistreated, neglected, bullied, and like she could never get her mother's approval.
 She described difficulties growing up in a home with so many siblings.
 She testified that she felt that the best interests of her children would be to live with her.
 She explained, "Besides waking up every day and having a chance to redeem myself, that is the only-that's the only place I got love from."
 She stated that she found an apartment and is "working towards the classes" to try to regain custody of her children.
 She said that she wanted her children to be with her parents because she would at least have the opportunity to see them, but she did not trust her parents to have her children because of the way her mother allows them to disrespect her.